FROM THE RECTOR: SHOWING UP

 THIS WEEK AT SAINT MARY'S . . .
 Sunday, October 16, 2016, The Twenty-second Sunday after Pentecost: Sung Matins 8:30 AM, Mass 9:00 & 10:00 AM, Adult Education 10:00 AM, Solemn Mass with Organ and Choir 11:00 AM, Solemn Evensong & Benediction 5:00 PM . . .
 Tuesday, October 18, Saint Luke the Evangelist, Mass 12:10 PM and 6:20 PM . . .
 Saturday, October 22, 6:00 to 9:00 PM, Oktoberfest, in Saint Joseph’s Hall and the Organ Loft . . .
 The Wednesday Night Bible Study Class will meet on October 19 at 6:30 PM in Saint Joseph’s Hall. . .
 On Wednesdays, the daily 12:10 PM Eucharist is a Sung Mass; on Thursdays the daily 12:10 PM Eucharist is a Mass with Healing Service.

 AROUND THE PARISH . . .
 Parishioner Linda Bridges remains at New York-Presbyterian Weill Cornell Medical Center for treatment.
 Please keep her in your prayers . . .
+Altar Flowers are needed for the following Sundays: October 23 and 30, November 6 and 13, and December 11 (Rose Sunday) . . .
 Coffee Hour: A Reminder . . .
-Don't be shy, channel your inner extrovert, welcome the stranger and the visitor!
+Don’t be shy, channel your inner extrovert, welcome the stranger and the visitor!
 It can actually be fun . . .
-Seeking donors: Hospitality: We hope to receive donations for the receptions in Saint Joseph's Hall on November 1 and December 8.
+Seeking donors: we hope to receive donations for the receptions in Saint Joseph’s Hall on November 1 and December 8.
 (Donations for hospitality on Sundays are also always welcome.)
-Altar Flowers are needed for the following Sundays: October 23 and 30, November 6 and 13, and December 11 (Rose Sunday).
-When making a donation, please write either "Hospitality" or "Flowers" in the Memo line of your check.
+When making donations, please write “Hospitality” in the memo line of your check.
+Altar Flowers are needed for the following Sundays: October 23 and 30, and November 6 and 13.
 We are very grateful to all those who continue to help with these crucial ministries . . .
 Father Gerth will be away from the parish on vacation between Friday, October 14, and Friday, October 21 . . .
 Attendance: Last Sunday 177.

-ADULT EDUCATION . . .
-The Wednesday Night Bible Study Class, led by Father Jay Smith, is reading Saint Paul's Letter to the Romans this year.
-The class meets next on October 19 at 6:30 PM in Saint Joseph's Hall and will continue reading Chapter 1 . . .
+ADULT EDUCATION The Wednesday Night Bible Study Class has begun its fall semester.
+This year the class, which is led by Father Jay Smith, is reading Saint Paul’s Letter to the Romans.
+The class meets next on October 19 at 6:30 PM in Saint Joseph’s Hall and will continue reading Chapter 1 . . .
 The Adult Forum continues on Sunday, October 16, at 10:00 AM.
-Sister Monica Clare, C.S.J.B., will make the second presentation in our series "Learning How to Live and Pray with Holy Men and Women."
-Sister Monica will be talking about Thomas Merton, the well-known twentieth-century Trappist monk, poet, and spiritual writer.
+Sister Monica Clare, C.S.J.B., will make the second presentation in our series “Learning How to Live and Pray with Holy Men and Women.”
+Sister will be talking about Thomas Merton, the well-known twentieth-century Trappist monk, poet, and spiritual writer.
 On October 23, Father Jay Smith will be discussing the Desert Fathers and Mothers.

 OUTREACH AT SAINT MARY’S . . .
 Homeless Ministry: We are looking for donations of clothing for distribution to the homeless in our neighborhood: jeans and slacks in a variety of sizes for both men and women; packs of new underwear and socks for both women and men; sweaters, sweatshirts, jackets and coats; dress shirts and outfits suitable for job interviews, and other items.
 Sister Monica tells us this week that we are especially short of women’s underwear, in various sizes.
 Cash donations to this ministry are also welcome!